-Toxoplasma gondii is an obligatory intracellular protozoan parasite that infects virtually all warm-blooded vertebrates including humans.
-Clinical symptoms are rarely observed in most T. gondii-infected immunocompetent individuals.
-However, the parasite can cause severe disease and even death in immunosuppressed individuals, such as AIDS, cancer and organ transplantation patients.
-T. gondii can actively invade host cells in vitro by dividing within a nonfusogenic parasitophorous vacuole (PV), a membrane structure formed during invasion that is maintained to surround the intracellular replicating parasites.
-However, this activity may not be completed in vivo due to the innate resistance mechanisms in host cells and, especially, in those that are naturally resistant to T. gondii (12).
-During T. gondii infection, NK cells, neutrophils, CD4+ cells and CD8+ T cells can all release IFN-γ, which is the central regulator of the immune response against T. gondii (12-14).
-In mouse cells, the most important IFN- γ -inducible effectors against T. gondii are likely to include inducible nitric oxide synthase (iNOS) (15), reactive oxygen species (ROS) (16), immunity-related p47 GTPases (IRGs) (17), and GBPs (18).
-Mice lacking a fragment of chromosome 3 that encodes GBP1, -2, -3, -5, -7, and -2ps were highly susceptible to T. gondii infection even after stimulation of IFN-γ (18).
-This indicates the importance of GBPs in immunity to T. gondii and providing insight into the antimicrobial effects of IFN-γ (18).
-It has been confirmed that members of the GBP family, namely GBP1, -6, -7 and -10, all play a key role in IFN-y-mediated cell-autonomous immunity against bacterial infection and GBP1, in particular, is essential for function in macrophage cell lines (19).
-However, IFN-γ-mediated immunity to intracellular pathogens appears to be cell type-specific and occurs in a species-specific manner.
-IFN-y stimulated human monocytes and mouse macrophages are able to produce high levels of ROS to kill the parasite (15, 16).
-However, ROS production is not induced in T. gondii-infected human macrophages (20).
-Human fibroblasts can also display IFN-γ-dependent cell-autonomous immunity against T. gondii, although the involvement of IDO remains controversial (21, 22).
-Thus, data from animal models may not directly apply to human toxoplasmosis and the nature/relevance of innate immunity against T. gondii infection in humans is much less well understood.
+the innate resistance mechanisms in host cells and, especially, in those that are naturally resistant to T. gondii (12).

+During T. gondii infection, natural killer (NK) cells, neutrophils, CD4+ cells, and CD8+ T cells can all release IFN- γ , which is the central regulator of the immune response against T. gondii (12-14).
+In mouse cells, the most important IFN-y-inducible effectors against T. gondii are likely to include inducible nitric oxide synthase (iNOS) (15), reactive oxygen species (ROS) (16), immunity-related p47 GTPases (IRGs) (17), and guanylate-binding proteins (GBPs) (18).
+Mice lacking a fragment of chromosome 3 that encodes GBP1, -2, -3, -5, -7, and -2ps were highly susceptible to T. gondii infection even after stimulation of IFN- γ (18), which indicates the importance of GBPs in immunity to T. gondii and provides insight into the antimicrobial effects of IFN- γ (18).
+It has been confirmed that members of the GBP family, namely GBP1, -6, -7, and -10, all play a key role in IFN-y-mediated cell-autonomous immunity against bacterial infection and that GBP1, in particular, is essential for function in macrophage cell lines (19).
+However, IFN-y-mediated immunity to intracellular pathogens seems to be cell type specific and occurs in a species-specific manner.
+IFN-y-stimulated human monocytes and mouse macrophages are able to produce high levels of ROS to kill the parasite (15, 16).
+However, ROS production is not induced in T. gondü-infected human macrophages (20).
+Human fibroblasts can also display IFN-y-dependent cell-autonomous immunity against T. gondii although the involvement of IDO remains controversial (21, 22).
+Thus, data from animal models may not directly apply to human toxoplasmosis, and the nature/relevance of innate immunity against T. gondii infection in humans is much less well understood.
 It is, therefore, useful to understand the fate of hMSCs (an important cell source for tissue/organ recovery) in T. gondii infection (23).
 In addition, the molecular mechanisms through which hMSCs augment anti-toxoplasmosis remain unclear.

-To elucidate the functional contribution of human MSCs to host defense against T. gondii, we conducted a detailed analysis of gene expression in hMSCs before and after IFN-γ stimulation using Genome-wide RNA-seq, and generated hGBP1-, hGBP2- and hGBP5-knockdown hMSC cell lines. hGBP1, but not other hGBPs or IDO knockdown, partially restored the IFN-γ-dependent anti-T. gondii response in hMSCs.
+To elucidate the functional contribution of human MSCs to host defense against T. gondii, we conducted a detailed analysis of gene expression in hMSCs before and after IFN- γ stimulation using genome-wide RNA sequencing (RNA-seq) and generated human GBP1 (hGBP1-), hGBP2-, and hGBP5-knockdown hMSC cell lines. hGBP1, but not other hGBPs or IDO knockdown, partially restored the IFN- γ -dependent anti-T. gondii response in hMSCs.
 Moreover, we observed a significant increase in colocalization of endogenous hGBP1 in the PV membrane of T. gondii-infected cells.
-These data clearly show that hGBP1 is associated with the replication of intracellular T. gondii upon IFN-γ stimulation, suggesting an important function for hGBP1 in the defense against T. gondii.
+These data clearly show that hGBP1 is associated with the replication of intracellular T. gondii upon IFN- γ stimulation, suggesting an important function for hGBP1 in the defense against T. gondii.